e was so distracted by his day dream that he failed to see the bobber go under. He was lost in another world, another time, another era.

 At that, he stepped into the "Dream," never ever wanting to return from it again.
 There, he could walk by the river hand in hand with her for days at a time, tell her how much he loved her, describe her beauty to her, squeeze her to himself, and never let her go.

-Unbeknownst to him, his beloved was in the same boat as him, her husband had died early on leaving her to raise a child on her own, but she, like him, would not approach the other for fear of rejection.
+Unbeknownst to him, his beloved was in the same boat as him, her husband had died early on leaving her to raise an adopted child on her own, but she, like him, would not approach the other for fear of rejection.
 Apart, they would dream the same dream, but it would take a miracle for them to ever come together.

 Much of their lives had been wasted, each wanting the same thing, each not knowing how to obtain it nor knowing the other wanted it.